Factor X deficiency

 - Prolonged prothrombin time (PT)

-You can control blood loss by getting infusions of fresh or frozen plasma or concentrates of clotting factors into the blood.
+Bleeding can be controlled by getting intravenous (IV) infusions of plasma or concentrates of clotting factors.
 If you lack vitamin K, you can take vitamin K by mouth, through injections under the skin, or through a vein (intravenously).

-The outcome is most often good if the condition is mild or you get treatment.
+The outcome is good if the condition is mild or you get treatment.